Whether you’re a plotter or a panster, you’ve completed a first draft. Congratulations! Now what?

 UPDATE April 2018: Fictionary is now available online.

-As a bonus,Download our free eBook, Story Editing And The 15 Key Elements Of Fiction and learn how big-picture editing is all about evaluating the major components of your story.
+As a bonus,Download our free eBook, Story Editing: Using The 15 Key Elements Of Fiction To Tell Better Stories and learn how big-picture editing is all about evaluating the major components of your story.
 We call these components the Key Elements Of Fiction.
 Our eBook shows you how to use the key elements of fiction to evaluate your story and become your own big-picture editor.

 Are you as excited about Fictionary as we are?
 Show your support by helping us spread the word and share this post.